What is The 90 Day Knee Arthritis Remedy?

 The concept supporting this idea is based on the science of mechanobiology - how mechanical forces generated within or imposed upon living tissues affect the physiology and structure of that tissue.

-I debunk this thinking in my book in detail.
+Although many in the medical word believe you can't do anything about a weak or injured joint, I debunk this thinking in my book in detail.
 It's not just my opinion.
 It's from a large number of scientific studies that support the idea that joints respond to mechanical force but it's how the force is applied and used that makes the difference.

 In a nutshell, achy, stiff, sore joints need to be nudged to to get stronger, not pushed.
 You push muscles.
 You stress muscles hard and they respond quickly.
 Joints, you nudge carefully, persistently.
 And the result is that at a certain point, you can start pushing the muscles because the joint can take it.